a10baflah/LetsTalk/README.md

 # LetsTalk
-LetsTalk is a organization wide messaging dedicated to make instant messaging secure and easy
+LetsTalk is a organization wide messaging platform dedicated to make instant messaging secure and easy

 Developers/Team:
 Shreyaan Arora